Download BNB Wallet

 - Binance Smart Chain relies on Binance Chain-Binance Smart Chain needs Binance Chain to service and as it aims to enhance it.
 It is further allowing Binance Smart Chain's programmability and interoperability.
 Recently in early 2021, Binance Smart Chain gave birth to DEXes like Pancake swap where the native token BNB is traded against other assets.

-At the time of writing, Binance Coin is trading at a price of 260USD and also hit an all-time high of 360USD in Q1 of 2021.
+At the time of writing, BNB is trading at a price of 260USD and also hit an all-time high of 360USD in Q1 of 2021.
 It is believed by many technical experts in the space that this cryptocurrency, along with Binance Chain, is putting up a challenge for the Ethereum blockchain.
 While this is true, overthrowing Ethereum is no easy task.
-Nonetheless, there are many price predictions for Binance Coin(BNB) that could go as high as 1019USD and 1219USD per coin in the future.
+Nonetheless, there are many price predictions for BNB(BNB) that could go as high as 1019USD and 1219USD per coin in the future.

 You might already be holding or began to think about acquiring Binance Chain tokens or its native BNB token; you will need a secure place to do so.
 The Atomic Wallet is certainly one of the safest and most secure wallets available today.
 This is primarily true due to its non-custodial nature, which allows all your data, including your private keys, to be stored offline on your device.

 Using our wallet also exposes you to more than 300 different cryptocurrencies that you can manage in one place.
 That's not all; you can purchase with your Visa or Mastercard, exchange, send, and receive BNB (BNB) and any other supported crypto.
 Your funds will also be deposited directly into your wallet!
 Finally, the Atomic Wallet is free to download and use on all of your devices, whether you are an iOS, Android, PC, Linux, or Mac user!